GX-Hacker/discord-stuff/README.md

 Go to any theme directory, click on the `.theme.css` file, click "Raw", copy everything (Ctrl + A and Ctrl + C), and paste in a new style.
 Name it, and **make sure to ONLY apply it for `discord.com`.**

 WARNING: Discord themes on Firefox **may not work** because of priority levels.
+There aren't any fix for that, consider using another browser or the desktop app alternatively.

 ### Powercord